abe-winter/abe-winter.github.io/_posts/2019-05-25-estimation.md

 ## What \*is\* it good for

-In all cases:
+In general, estimation is useful for:

 * Respecting the capacity of the team.
 Overloaded poeple are inefficent, do too much switching, make mistakes, and get burned out.
 * Giving the team space to get the job done (time, head count, resources, political cover, whatever).
 * Ordering work.
-Apollo was able to deliver because they carved out a tick-tock cadence of milestones which they would attempt, fail at, and succeed on the second shot.
+NASA's Apollo program relied on a testing cadence that went from easy to hard.
+(George Mueller and Wernher von Braun [fought a war over the details of this](https://en.wikipedia.org/wiki/George_Mueller_(NASA)#NASA_and_the_Apollo_program))

 In the case of large R&D projects: carving out large blocks of time for the team to work in peace, setting spending caps that the company can afford.
 Bearing that in mind, the Manhattan Project was over time (the war in Europe was over) and over budget.